Human fertilization: Zona pellucida and acrosome reaction

 After binding to the corona radiata the sperm reaches the zona pellucida, which is an extracellular matrix of glycoproteins.
 A ZP3 glycoprotein on the zona pellucida binds to a receptor on the cell surface of the sperm head.
 This binding triggers the acrosome to burst, releasing acrosomal enzymes that help the sperm penetrate through the thick zona pellucida layer surrounding the oocyte, ultimately gaining access to the egg's cell membrane.

 Some sperm cells consume their acrosome prematurely on the surface of the egg cell, facilitating the penetration by other sperm cells.
 As a population, mature haploid sperm cells have on average 50% genome similarity, so the premature acrosomal reactions aid fertilization by a member of the same cohort.
 It may be regarded as a mechanism of kin selection.

-Recent studies have shown that the egg is not passive during this process.
+Studies have shown that the egg is not passive during this process.
 In other words, they too appear to undergo changes that help facilitate such interaction.